heiderllanten/Razor-with-EF-Core/README.md

 - Using migrations to create SQL scripts and using the SQL scripts in deployment.
 - Running dotnet ef database update from a controlled environment.

+## Create a complex data model

+### The DataType attribute

+The DataType attribute specifies a data type that's more specific than the database intrinsic type.
+In this case only the date should be displayed, not the date and time.
+The DataType Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, etc. The DataType attribute can also enable the app to automatically provide type-specific features.
+For example:

+- The mailto: link is automatically created for DataType.EmailAddress.
+- The date selector is provided for DataType.Date in most browsers.

+The DataType attribute emits HTML 5 data- (pronounced data dash) attributes.
+The DataType attributes don't provide validation.

+### The DisplayFormat attribute

+DataType.Date doesn't specify the format of the date that's displayed.
+By default, the date field is displayed according to the default formats based on the server's CultureInfo.

+The DisplayFormat attribute is used to explicitly specify the date format.
+The ApplyFormatInEditMode setting specifies that the formatting should also be applied to the edit UI.
+Some fields shouldn't use ApplyFormatInEditMode.
+For example, the currency symbol should generally not be displayed in an edit text box.

+The DisplayFormat attribute can be used by itself.
+It's generally a good idea to use the DataType attribute with the DisplayFormat attribute.
+The DataType attribute conveys the semantics of the data as opposed to how to render it on a screen.
+The DataType attribute provides the following benefits that are not available in DisplayFormat:

+- The browser can enable HTML5 features.
+For example, show a calendar control, the locale-appropriate currency symbol, email links, and client-side input validation.
+- By default, the browser renders data using the correct format based on the locale.

+### The DisplayFormat attribute

+Data validation rules and validation error messages can be specified with attributes.
+The StringLength attribute specifies the minimum and maximum length of characters that are allowed in a data field.
+The code shown limits names to no more than 50 characters.
+An example that sets the minimum string length is shown later.

+The StringLength attribute also provides client-side and server-side validation.
+The minimum value has no impact on the database schema.

+The StringLength attribute doesn't prevent a user from entering white space for a name.
+The RegularExpression attribute can be used to apply restrictions to the input.

+### The Column attribute

+Attributes can control how classes and properties are mapped to the database.
+In the Student model, the Column attribute is used to map the name of the FirstMidName property to "FirstName" in the database.

+When the database is created, property names on the model are used for column names (except when the Column attribute is used).
+The Student model uses FirstMidName for the first-name field because the field might also contain a middle name.

+With the [Column] attribute, Student.FirstMidName in the data model maps to the FirstName column of the Student table.
+The addition of the Column attribute changes the model backing the SchoolContext.
+The model backing the SchoolContext no longer matches the database.
+That discrepancy will be resolved by adding a migration later in this tutorial.

+### The Required attribute

+The Required attribute makes the name properties required fields.
+The Required attribute isn't needed for non-nullable types such as value types (for example, DateTime, int, and double).
+Types that can't be null are automatically treated as required fields.

+The Required attribute must be used with MinimumLength for the MinimumLength to be enforced.

+### The Display attribute

+The Display attribute specifies that the caption for the text boxes should be "First Name", "Last Name", "Full Name", and "Enrollment Date."
+The default captions had no space dividing the words, for example "Lastname."